westonstearns/Kaggle-Python-Tutorial/chapter1.md

 msg = "Compute the survival prportions for those OVER 18!" test_function("print", 3,
               incorrect_msg = msg)

+success_msg("Well done!
+It looks like it makes sense to predict that all females will survive, and all men will die.")
 ```

 --- type:NormalExercise lang:python xp:100 skills:2